Craig Allen says: ‘Meet the J. Geils Band’

 J. Geils played a few solo shows at this time, as well!

-And, of course, their music lives on, here on New Jersey 101.5!
+In the meantime, their music lives on, here on New Jersey 101.5!